iamaflyingsquirrel/FM-SquadSpreadsheet/README.md

 [WeightedParse] takes the exported squad html (which is imported to [SquadExport]) and weights them against the values in the [Weights] tab.
 A striker would have different attribute requirements to a full back, and so this was an easy way of calculating which players had useful attributes.

-[Training] checks a role's attributes against each training focus to derive a 1-3 score For example, A wingback's role includes Crossing, Dribbling, First Touch, Marking, Passing, Tackling, Technique, Anticipation, Concentration, Decisions, Off the Ball, Positioning, Teamwork, Work Rate, Acceleration, Agility, Pace, and Stamina.
-The training focus 'Ball Control' covers Dribbling, First Touch, and Technique (so a wingback would get a score of 3), whereas the training focus 'Final Third' covers Composure and Decisions, and so a wingback gets a score of 1 (as only Decisions are matched).
-These numbers are used to weight against a players attributes to work out which are the weakest for their role, and which training focus would improve them the most.
+[Training] checks a role's attributes against each training focus to derive a 1-3 score

 [Roles] were taken from the in game scout suggested attributes for each role